 The Continental Divide is a spine of mountains running from Alaska to the Andes.
 When the first Europeans crested it, they discovered there were more ranges on the western side of the divide than the eastern.
 As they crossed the ranges, they made a second discovery.
 A great many people had been living on the far side of the divide for a very long time.

 We discover the same things in cresting what C. S. Lewis called “the Great Divide.”
 He described it in his inaugural lecture at Cambridge in 1954.
-Lewis said this divide occurred about 1816, forming a yawning chasm between the old western world and the new.
+Lewis said this divide began forming between 1816 and his day, forming a yawning chasm between the old western world and the new.

 Thomas Jefferson gave voice to the new western world.
 “Enlighten the people generally,” he wrote in 1816, “and tyranny and oppressions of body and mind will vanish like evil spirits at the dawn of day.”
 Jefferson embodied the Didactic (i.e. teaching) Enlightenment (1800-1815).